knbknb/ai-system-roles/USAGE.md

 Using the arrow keys on the keyboard, pick one row and press enter.
 The selected role definition will appear as a ready-to-run `export` command to the terminal.
 The command `export ROLE=<prompt text>` sets a variable `ROLE`.
 The long prompt text is saved in a two-letter `$ROLE` environment variable.

 Note that the interactive selection did not _immediately_ export `ROLE` as an environment variable.
-You want to do that yourself, commonly after customizing the prompt manually (or by renaming the variable).
-Then press enter again.
-By exporting you can simply use the much shorter `$ROLE` in later commands.
+You want to do that yourself, perhaps after customizing the prompt manually, or by renaming the variable.
+By exporting you can simply use the much shorter `$ROLE` in later commands/interactions with the LLM.

 See [EXAMPLE.md](EXAMPLE.md) for more examples.